scylladb/scylladb/docs/architecture/raft.rst

 Leader selection is described in detail in the `Raft paper <https://raft.github.io/raft.pdf>`_.

+ScyllaDB uses Raft to:

-ScyllaDB can use Raft to maintain schema updates in every node (see below).
+* Manage schema updates in every node.
 Any schema update, like ALTER, CREATE or DROP TABLE, is first committed as an entry in the replicated Raft log, and, once stored on most replicas, applied to all nodes **in the same order**, even in the face of a node or network failures.

-Upcoming ScyllaDB releases will use Raft to guarantee consistent topology updates similarly.
+* Manage cluster topology.
+All topology operations are consistently sequenced, making topology updates fast and safe.

 .. _raft-quorum-requirement: